VirgileZZZ/Spotafy/README.md

 3. Paste the bot token, click **Connecter**.
 Once it shows *En ligne*, pick a voice channel from the dropdown.
 4. Press play on any track — it now streams into that channel.
 Use **Couper le son de l'ordinateur** if you only want to hear it through Discord.

-The token is stored only in your browser's `localStorage` (`spotify_dc_token`) and held in the server's memory while it runs — it is never written to `library.json` or any other file on disk.
+The token is stored only in your browser's `localStorage` (`spotafy_dc_token`) and held in the server's memory while it runs — it is never written to `library.json` or any other file on disk.
 The bot stays connected across page reloads; it disconnects when you click **Déconnecter** or stop the server.

 ### Notes and limits